-Approved by the federal government in mid-September, the draft of the Hospital Care Relief Act aims at providing staffing more adequately healthcare facilities with nurses.
+Approved by the federal government in mid-September, the draft of the Hospital Care Relief Act aims at providing more adequate staffing of healthcare facilities with nurses.

 The bill comes after months of tensions in the healthcare sector with the COVID-19 pandemic and staff shortage.
 Moreover, hospitals now need to face raising energy costs while cases of COVID-19 infections and deaths are increasing in the country.

-Mr Lauterbach explained a month ago that “nursing staff are extremely stressed employees.
+Mr. Lauterbach explained a month ago that “nursing staff is extremely stressed employees.
 Only those who pay them well, compensate for overtime, and have their wards well staffed will keep nursing staff on the labor market or recruit new ones.”

 The minister detailed that one of the ways is to eliminate night shifts for nurses.
 “We don’t have too few nurses compared to the population, the minister argued, we use them very inefficiently.”

 As such, as many treatments as possible should be made during the day.
 Moreover, many more could be made without staying in hospitals.
-It would reduce the need for staff in healthcare facilities at night and the intensity of nurses’ shifts at day.
+It would reduce the need for staff in healthcare facilities at night and the intensity of nurses’ shifts during the day.